jarusll/the-logs/index.md

 1 medium problem a day and a solution post is good enough.
 Tomorrow's plan is to integrate the artworks on site and cronify builds.

+I looked at prolog today along with 99 problems in prolog.
+Logic programming has very elegant solutions and I like it.

 # 2022-05-30

 Dark mode with invert hack integrated.